 Access to HE Diploma

-D*DD (RQF) with Distinctions in all Mathematics units including Maths and Further Maths (and/ or other appropriate maths units) plus a diagnostic Maths test.
-Some units may be optional on your BTEC but are required by the Faculty.
+DDD with Distinctions in all Mathematics units plus grade A in A-Level Maths.
+Mathematics units must usually include Further Maths and/or other appropriate Maths units – some may be optional on your BTEC but are required by the Faculty.
 Please contact us for further information.

 D3, D3, D3 including Mathematics.

 35 points overall with 18 points at Higher level to include 5 in HL Mathematics: Analysis and Approaches or 6 in HL Mathematics: Applications and Interpretation.

 H1 H2 H2 H2 H2 H2, including Mathematics.

 Scottish Highers / Advanced Highers

 AA at Advanced Higher level, including Mathematics and AABBB at Higher Level.